 Goodwill represents the excess of purchase price over fair value of net assets of acquired entities and is tested for impairment annually or when certain triggering events require additional testing.
-Goodwill is predominantly a result of the acquisition of the Company by Goldman Sachs and CDPQ in June 2015.
-During the year ended December 31, 2021, the Company recorded \$21.7 million of goodwill related to the acquisition of Employment Background Investigations, Inc. ("EBI") on November 30, 2021 based on the preliminary purchase price allocation (see Note 4, "Acquisitions" for additional information).
+The Company's goodwill is predominantly a result of the acquisition of the Company by Goldman Sachs and CDPQ in June 2015.
+During the year ended December 31, 2021, the Company recorded an additional \$21.7 million of goodwill related to the acquisition of Employment Background Investigations, Inc. ("EBI") on November 30, 2021 based on the purchase price allocation (see Note 4, "Acquisitions" for additional information).

 The Company performs a qualitative impairment test in November of each year using data as of October 31 to determine whether it is more likely than not that the fair value of the reporting unit exceeds its carrying value.
 If necessary, after the qualitative assessment, the Company will perform a quantitative goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
-An impairment loss is recognized for the years ended December 31, 2020 and 2021.
+An impairment loss is recognized if the carrying amount of the reporting unit exceeds its fair value.
+Based on the results of the qualitative assessments, no impairment loss was recognized for the years ended December 31, 2020, 2021 and 2022.